 ONS 15454 ANS parameters set the values required for the node to operate successfully.
-Cisco TransportPlanner calculates the ANS parameters based on the requirements for a planned network.
-Cisco TransportPlanner exports the parameters to an ASCII, NE update file.
+Cisco Transport Planner calculates the ANS parameters based on the requirements of a planned network.
+Cisco Transport Planner exports the parameters to NE update file.
 When the NE update file is imported in CTC, the Provisioning > WDM-ANS > Provisioning tab is populated with the ANS parameters to provision the node for the network.
-These ANS parameters can be modified.
+These ANS parameters can be modified even when the card port is in IS state.
 All the ANS parameters are mapped to the physical ports of the cards.
-ANS parameters can also be manually added or deleted in the Provisioning tab.
-The ranges for the values of the ANS parameters is shown in Table 11-11.
-For more information on how to add an ANS parameter, refer to the "Turn Up a Node" chapter in the Cisco ONS 15454 DWDM Procedure Guide.
+ANS parameters can also be manually added, modified, or deleted in the Provisioning tab.
+ANS parameters cannot be deleted when the port is in IS state and if any active circuit uses the ANS parameters.
+If the new or updated value is not within the default range as shown in Table 11-11, an error message is displayed.
+For more information on how to add, modify, or delete an ANS parameter, see the "NTP-G328 Add, Modify, and Delete ANS Parameters" section in "Turn Up a Node" chapter in the Cisco ONS 15454 DWDM Procedure Guide.